Für eine optimale Ansicht unserer Website drehen Sie Ihr Tablet bitte horizontal.

-All artists, both national and international, as well as curators and researchers, who carry out some kind of project in Antofagasta with residence in ISLA, are committed to contributing to the development of the local scene, providing a training session free of charge in ISLA, in return for what they have learned.
+All artists, both national and international, as well as curators and researchers, who carry out some type of project with residence at ISLA, are committed to contributing to the development of the local scene, dictating a training instance for free.

 Faced with the indefinite closure of physical places to promote art, during the festival, SACO inaugurated ISLA +, an open space in the street for the exhibition of works in video format.